antonzhyliuk/clj-proximity-search/README.md

 ## Algorithm

-1. Transform the text into a vector of words.
-2. Iterate over words' indexes.
+1. Iterate over words' indexes.
 Try to match query on every index.
   - If the query is a keyword and it's matching, return the Match struct containing the matched index.
   - If the query is an operator:
-    1. If the left operand matched, try to match right operand on indexes right to left operand.
+    1. If the left operand matched, try to match right operand at indexes where right operand could be found.
     2. If right operand matched too, finish the computation and return Match struct.

 ## Further Exploration

 * Implement a parser for the queries.
-* Optimisation:
-  1. Implement an index of words based on proximity.
-  2. Match query-tree depth first.
-  3. Execute same-depth sub-queries concurrently.

 ## License